wataru-maeda/multiSlideMenu/README.md

 Your can override there functions that keeps track of x, y position while dragging

-See the [Code](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo2/demo2/CustomSlideMenu.swift#L76#L119) or [Sample gif](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example2.gif) for more info.
+See the [code](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/demo2/demo2/CustomSlideMenu.swift#L76#L119) or [sample gif](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example2.gif) for more info.

 ## Get position in `ViewController`

 Your can override the functions `func getPresentingSlideWithPoint(slideMenu: point: )`

- See the [Code](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/Demo3/Demo3/ViewController.swift#L65) or [Sample gif](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example3.gif) for more info.
+ See the [code](https://github.com/WataruMaeda/multiSlideMenu/blob/master/demos/Demo3/Demo3/ViewController.swift#L65) or [sample gif](https://github.com/WataruMaeda/multiSlideMenu/blob/master/gifs/example3.gif) for more info.

 ## Requirements